Plugging Suboxone | Dangers Of Plugging Buprenorphine Strips

 Perceptions Of Suboxone As A Safe Opioid

 In addition to the prolonged, “safe” feeling high for newer opioid use cases, Suboxone is abused by people with opioid use disorder.
-Plugging is a common method of drug abuse with this drug.
+Plugging is a common method of abuse for this drug.

 Plugging leads to more effective buprenorphine release for people that normally use heavier drugs like hydrocodone or fentanyl.
 In these cases, the feelings of euphoria, well-being, and general opioid-related effects are milder (but may feel more intense for people without a history of substance use disorder).